touhidul7/Britto-Extractor/README.md

 # Britto Extractor

 **Britto Extractor** is a powerful and lightweight browser extension for extracting data from Facebook.
 It helps users collect Facebook **profiles**, **groups**, and **pages** — including their names and links — directly from the **news feed** or **search results**.
 Ideal for marketers, researchers, or anyone doing targeted data collection on Facebook.

 ---

 ## 🚀 Features

 - 🔍 Extract **Profiles**, **Groups**, and **Pages** from Facebook search results or feed.
 - 📂 Create and manage multiple **Data Sets**.
-- ♻️ Save multiple search results under a single data set.
+- ♻️ Append multiple search results to a single data set (no duplicates).
-- 📋 Copy all extracted results easily.
+- 📋 Copy all extracted results easily (with instant feedback).
-- 🔁 Reset a specific data set when needed.
+- 🔁 Instantly reset a specific data set (with success message and table reload).
 - 🧠 Persistent storage using local browser storage (no account or server required).

----
+- 🖥️ Modern, tabbed popup UI with table view for easy browsing and copying.
+- 🔗 **Download as CSV:** In the **Data Set** tab, click the link button to go to a page where you can download your data as a CSV file.

 ## 📌 Example Use Case